Skip to content

 Press: rtvc.es

-• “A new app will help blind or visually impaired people in the Canary Islands find their nearest pharmacy and access health centres independently.”
+• “A new app will help blind or blind and low-vision people in the Canary Islands find their nearest pharmacy and access health centers independently.”

 • “Through a code installed on the façades, once it is detected by the phone's camera, app users receive voiced information about the health facility and the services available.”